 Participants can apply for the Commonpoint Queens S.Y.E.P.
 Program online at www.nyc.gov/dycd or through Commonpoint Queens beginning in March 2020.
 For more information contact Adam Fier, WLG/SYEP Program Director at (718) 286-8121 or [email protected].

-For School Based – S.Y.E.P. information, you may also contact André A. Avalos, SB-WLG/SYEP Program Director at (347) 997-0760 or by emailing [email protected] or you can also click here to learn more.
+For Career Ready S.Y.E.P. information, you may also contact André A. Avalos, Career Ready SYEP Program Director at (347) 997-0760 or by emailing [email protected] or you can also click here to learn more.

-The CUNY Hillel Career Services Initiative provides on-site career and graduate school guidance at Hunter College Hillel, Hillel at Baruch College, and Hillel at the College of Staten Island.
+The CUNY Hillel Career Services Initiative provides on-site career and graduate school guidance at Hunter College Hillel, Hillel at Baruch College, Hillel at the College of Staten Island, and Hillel at Queens College.
 Through the initiative, CUNY Hillel students receive individualized, one-on-one career guidance, group workshops on career exploration and job search topics, and large networking and career exploration events, held in partnership with UJA-Federation of New York’s Emerging Leaders and Philanthropists.